 In the theology of John, there is a correlation between faith and love.
 Everything in Johannine corpus, both the teachings and miracles, serve one important purpose; they invite us to faith in God.
 But since God is love, love becomes a test of this faith.

-St Martha, whose Memorial we celebrate today, provides us with the example of that correlation.
+In the three siblings that we celebrate today, we see the import of faith, love and action in one enclosure.
+Martha provides us with the example of the correlation between the three.
 Her declaration of Jesus as “Christ” and the “Son of God” (John 11:27) is a perfect profession of faith.
 Peter earned a great commendation and promotion from Jesus when he made a similar declaration (cf. Matt 16:16).
-But Martha did not end at the declaration alone, he showed love to Jesus and his disciples by attending to their needs (cf. Like 10:38-40; John 12:2).
+But Martha did not end at the declaration alone, he showed love to Jesus and his disciples by attending to their needs (cf. Luke 10:38-40; John 12:2).

-May we, like St Martha, learn to live out our faith through acts of love towards our neighbours especially those of them in need, irrespective of who they are and what they do.
-May we love unconditionally as Christ did and so have him as our resurrection and life (cf. John 11:25), amen.
+Beloved in Christ, like these three siblings, let us learn to live out our faith through acts of love towards our neighbours especially those of them in need, irrespective of who they are and what they do.
+May we consciously make our homes places of love for Jesus to always come and dwell in as he did at Bethany, amen.

-I wish you a faithful and lovely weekend.
+Have a faithful and lovely day ahead.
 Peace be with you.